Skip to main content

 }

-Important: Save the fileId from the response - you must use this exact value in Step 4 when triggering the file import.
+Important: Save the fileId from the response - you must use this exact value in Step 4 when triggering the file ingestion.
 Do not use the filename; use the fileId returned here.

 Step 2: Upload the file to the presigned URL